-It can be painful observing white people attempt to recognize or work against their privilege—especially if they're confronted with the topic.
-In fact, recent surveys have suggested that the majority of white American believe they face as much discrimination as people of color, while others subscribe to the misguided concept of reverse racism.
+It can be painful watching white people try to recognise or work against their privilege—especially if they're confronted with the topic.
+In fact, recent surveys have suggested that the majority of white American believe they face as much discrimination as people of colour, while others subscribe to the misguided concept of reverse racism.

 But how can white people fight against systemic racism in a way that exorcises, rather than exacerbates, their inherent privilege?
 Sandra Kim, founder and executive director of the online magazine and educational platform Everyday Feminism, has one solution, and it's called Healing from Toxic Whiteness.

 This month, Kim and her team launched the ten-week online education series built on the premise that "white people need to restore themselves to emotional wholeness in order to truly free themselves from racism and move into action to end white supremacy."
 The $297 program (scholarships, group discounts, and early bird specials are available) promises to decondition white people from the toxic burdens of white privilege and unconscious racism so they can effectively fight for racial justice.